 Related: Clear the Clutter

-I love to capture the real, raw and honest moments that a newborn brings when they enter the world.
-For that reason I try not to interfere too much, and a documentary style is the best approach.
+I love to capture the real, raw and honest moments that a baby’s birth brings when they enter the world.
+For that reason I try not to interfere too much, and a Fresh 48 documentary style is the best approach.

 I move around photographing moments as they unfold, and what I start with tends to be prompted by whatever is happening in the room when I first arrive.